Trump Administration says it knows location of all children

 How the government would reunite families has been unclear because the families are first stopped by Customs and Border Patrol, with children taken into custody by HHS and adults detained through ICE.
 Children have been sent to shelters around the country, raising alarm that parents might never know where their children can be found.

 President Donald Trump on Wednesday ordered the practice of separating parents and their children to stop.
-As of last Wednesday, 2,053 minors who were separated at the border were being cared for in HHS-funded facilities, HHS said.
+As of last Wednesday, 2,053 minors who were separated at the border were being cared for in HHS-funded facilities, the fact sheet said.

 Online:

-Note: This version of the story has been corrected to say that the fact sheet was issued by the Department of Homeland Security, not Health and Human Services,